BASLER TURBO CONVERSIONS

 During one of your aerial surveys over the King Baudouin Ice Shelf, one of the scientific flight crew spotted an unusual feature in the ice.
 What did he see?

 It turned out to be a serendipitous decision.
 Looking out of the window, Christian noticed a large, circular structure in the ice off to one side of the aircraft.
 He estimated it was about 2 km across.
 After Christian returned to the station from the day's flight, he decided to do a bit of research into the scientific literature to see if there had been any mention of any phenomenon that could have made a hole like that in the ice.
 From the shape of the structure, he speculated that it might have something to do with a falling body such as a meteorite.
-He looked at infrasound measurements (measurements of sounds lower than the threshold of human hearing, or 20 Hz) that had been taken at the German Neumayer station over the past several years to see if there had been any recorded event that would be indicative of a large impact. |

 Did he find any evidence to support his hypothesis?

-a scientific paper from 2007 in which American and Canadian colleagues had used infrasound measurements from around the world to triangulate the approximate position of an object that made a big bang in the atmosphere in 2004.
+Sure enough, Christian found a scientific paper from 2007 in which American and Canadian colleagues had used infrasound measurements from around the world to triangulate the approximate position of an object that made a big bang in the atmosphere in 2004.
 The position was very close to where he'd noticed this very large circular structure in the ice.
 The study supports the idea of a meteorite impact on the King Baudoin Ice Shelf 10 years ago.

 Also, some of our Australian colleagues at Davis station – which is quite a long distance around the coast – observed a dust trail at a height of about 30 km in the atmosphere around the time of the proposed impact in 2004.
 Using this dust trail, they estimated that the object that left the dust - had it been a meteor - would have landed somewhere in the vicinity of the circular structure we found.
 So there are two lines on inquiry that support the hypothesis of an impact event.